UGLI Webinar Series: Whitehat SEO CEO Interview

 - Does it not reflect the business?

 Those are our business consultancy type questions and it's quite tricky to have those without quite a lot of business knowledge and experience behind you.
-But I'm really enjoying the fact that I can now do that.
-I think our company and our consultancy and our growth is going to be driven by that type of work where we're standing back from all the stuff we can do when we actually get around to doing it, but to talk about why we want to do it and why that company wants to do what it's doing.
+But I'm enjoying the fact that I can now do that.
+I think our company and our consultancy and our growth is going to be driven by that type of work where we're standing back from all the stuff we can do when we get around to doing it, but to talk about why we want to do it and why that company wants to do what it's doing.

-I think you've made it really clear for people listening, of the very three core areas that you can help them with that.
+I think you've made it clear for people listening, the very three core areas that you can help them with that.
 As you know with me, you're leaning on an open door.
-So, that's really lovely to hear you break it down in that way.
+So, that's lovely to hear you break it down in that way.
 Just the clarity and a bit of bold honesty from you.

-What would be your one greatest regret in the last four, five years of setting up this newest business?
+What would be your one greatest regret in the last four, or five years of setting up this newest business?
 What would you have done differently?

 Would we do anything differently?